Victoria Park, Brisbane: The Centenary of Queensland

 In 1959, Queensland celebrated its Centenary (100 years since Queensland was declared a separate colony (State) from New South Wales with its own local government).
 Victoria Park played a large role in these celebrations in Brisbane.
 The Centenary Pool Complex was constructed in this year by the Brisbane City Council as its principal contribution.
-The pool was placed at the south-west corner of Victoria Park bordering Gregory Terrrace.
-The complex was designed to fit into the slope of the hill over looking Victoria Park and was designed by Brisbane City Architect James Birrell.
+The pool was placed at the south-east corner of Victoria Park bordering Gregory Terrace.
+The complex was designed to fit into the slope of the hill overlooking Victoria Park and was designed by Brisbane City Architect James Birrell.
 The initial design of the complex included a landscaped entrance road designed by Oakman.

 Another commemorative gesture was made within Victoria Park with the planting of 1000 eucalypt trees in the south east of the park.
 Named "The Gundoo Memorial Grove", this large area of planting was accomplished by the students of The Brisbane Girls' Grammar School as their contribution to the celebrations.
 The trees were provided by the Forestry Department and were nine varieties of eucalypt trees.
 This area of Victoria Park was in need of beautification as it had previously been the site of some of the Housing Commission buildings, recently demolished.
 In a memorandum from Harry Oakman he stated "that tree planting along forest lines in this parkland would give a unique feature to the city of Brisbane, particularly if the trees chosen are Eucalypts".
 He believed that the grove of eucalypts would have advantages such as low cost and little maintenance whilst still being attractive and shade giving.